kubernetes-sigs/knftables/README.md

 - `Map`
 - `Element`

-`Table` has a `Name` field of type `*TableName` and every other object has a `Table` field of type `*TableName`, for specifying the family and table name, but you do not normally need to fill these in, because they get filled in automatically with the values from the `Interface`.

 Optional fields in objects can be filled in with the help of the `Optional()` function, which just returns a pointer to its argument.